tektoncd/plumbing/tekton/cd/README.md

 follows using the `tkn` client:

 ```
-# The RELEASE_BUCKET_RESOURCE is a storage PipelineResource that points to
+# The RELEASE_BUCKET_RESOURCE is a storage PipelineResource that points to the
-# the bucket where the release files are stored
+# bucket where the release files are stored e.g. gs://tekton-releases/pipeline
 export RELEASE_BUCKET_RESOURCE=<release-bucket>

 # The K8S_CLUSTER_RESOURCE is a cluster PipelineResource that points to the